yh2424/yh2424.github.io/research.md

 ---
 layout: page
 title: Research
-subtitle: We are interested in advanced photonic and electronic semiconductor device engineering.
+subtitle: We are interested in advanced photonic and electronic semiconductor device and packaging engineering.
 ---

 # Goal